ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

 # How to generate JWT in node.js 🏭

-Let's implement the generateToken function needed to complete our auth service
+Let's implement the generateToken function needed to complete our authentication service

-By using the library `jsonwebtoken` that you can find in npmjs.com we are able to generate a JWT.
+By using the library `jsonwebtoken`, that you can find in npmjs.com, we are able to generate a JWT.
 ```javascript
 import * as jwt from 'jsonwebtoken'
 class AuthService {